New York State Route 417: History

 The portion of former NY 417 from Steamburg to Salamanca is now designated as NY 951T, an unsigned reference route.
 Although the physical roadway remains continuous, part of it is closed to traffic.
 Ostensibly, this was due to the potential for the Allegheny Reservoir to flood and inundate part of the roadway; the closure may have also partially been invoked to discourage tourists from browsing the newly built Seneca resettlement area (Jimerson Town) that had been constructed around the road.
 This stretch was abandoned in 1980 and left unattended by both the state and local governments, leading to the rapid deterioration of the roadway, including a bridge running over the reservoir (constructed in 1930) that remains standing but has since become a hazard.
 Due to this situation, NY 951T exists in two segments: a 0.47 mi western portion extending east from NY 394 in Coldspring and a 3.55 mi eastern portion that originates at NY 417 in Salamanca and continues west to Breed Run Road.
 The Seneca Nation Allegany reservation governmental headquarters, along with the surrounding hamlet of Jimerson Town, lies on the eastern half of NY 951T.
 The Seneca Nation and the state of New York began talks in March 2010 to rebuild the former NY 417 between Steamburg and Jimerson Town.
 At the time, the cost was estimated to be $15 million.
 Discussions were revived again in April 2012 after the death of a woman attempting to cross the bridge with her husband.
 In April 2014, the state announced that it was indeed planning a project to replace the bridge and reopen the roadway.
 Emergency work on the route between Breed Run and the former NY 382 began in August 2014 in an effort to make the road passable after a portion of NY 951T washed out.
+Replacement of the bridge and much of the closed roadway began in December 2023.